ShirleyxZhang/cs50_final/docs/TESTING.md

 ## TESTING.md ##
 To test the game server we used the chatserver client provided in lectures.
-From the chat we sent to the game server appropriate
+From the chat we sent to the game server appropriate messages to create a game using "fake" field and guide agents.
 We created "fake" field agents and guide agents for example:

 **making fake players**